skier233/nsfw_ai_model_server/README.md

   - Using the AI results, you can better organize your content library, easily categorize content, delete unwanted content, and find what you want when you want it.

 * **Future Content Recommendations**
-  - As these AI models progress and more models are released covering additional tags, the data will be useful for content recommendations.
-This will allow you to find new content that aligns with your interests based on what you already like.
+  - As these AI models progress and more models are released covering additional tags, the data will be useful for content recommendation systems.
+These will allow you to find new content that aligns with your interests based on what you already like.

 ## Available Tags